-(https://www.federalreserve.gov/pubs/feds/2006/200628/200628abs.html), harmonize Treasury yields of various maturities to reflect what the discount would be if the bonds did not make interest payments until they mature.
+of various maturities to reflect what the discount would be if interest payments were not made until maturity.
 We measure the change in Treasury yields around each monetary policy announcement s as $\Delta R_s^j = R{s,t}^j - R{s,t-\Delta t}^j$ where j = 1,...30 represents yields of maturities ranging from one to 30 years.
 The length of the window is Δt and t is the time after the FOMC announcement and $t - \Delta t$ the time before.

-2.1 KUTTNER (2001), MP1 Kuttner (2001) was one of the first to take advantage of the federal funds futures market to disentangle anticipated from unanticipated changes to the federal funds rate.
-For FOMC announcement in month s, Kuttner (2001) uses the scaled change in the current month federal funds
+2.1 KUTTNER (2001), MP1 Kuttner (2001) was one of the first to rely on the federal funds futures market to disentangle anticipated from unanticipated changes to the federal funds rate.
+For FOMC announcement in month s, Kuttner (2001) uses the scaled change in the current month federal funds futures (j = 1) unless the monetary policy announcement is in the final seven days of the month, then he uses the unscaled next month federal funds futures (j = 2).
+Label this instrument as MP1 and in month s we have,